equalframework/equal-doc/docs/usage/views/forms.md

-??? note "Using keyboard inputs"
+??? tip "Using keyboard inputs"
     Navigation between input widgets is possible via the keyboard, primarily using the <tab> key.
 When opening dropdown selection boxes, the <up> and <down> keys allow navigation among the options.
     In form views, while in edit mode, it's also possible to use the combination <ctrl+s> to save the current form.
     In the case of a split button with multiple save actions (save and continue, save and close, ...), it's the first save action that is executed.
     During a keydown event, the keyboard status is captured by the visible Frame and relayed to the active context, which in turn relays it to the view (via a call to `keyboardAction()`).